TomNisbet/ssd1306lite/README.md

 * Text drawing with single and double-height fonts, 6x8 and 8x16
 * Bitmap display from Arduino PROGMEM (EEPROM) storage
 * Basic fill functions to draw some lines and shapes
-* Extremely lightweight - no buffer external libraries required
+* Extremely lightweight - no RAM buffer or external libraries required
 * Supports dual displays

 Limitations: